 Where can I find chiropractor jobs advertised?

 Jobs are normally advertised through the national professional associations.
 Here at AECC University College we hold an annual recruitment event for clinics to meet and interview our final year student’s on-campus in a friendly and relaxed environment.
 Jobs are also advertised on our Alumni Facebook page, and are shared with final year students via Graduate Opportunities notices.

 Can I be a chiropractor in my own country?

 Chiropractic is recognised in most countries as a profession.
 Once you have completed your chiropractic studies, you will be able to practice in many countries around the world.
-It is advised you check with the chiropractic association in the country or countries you wish to work in to ensure they accept the Master of Chiropractic qualification, and any other requirements that they may have in place.
+It is advised you check with the chiropractic association in the country or countries you wish to work in to ensure they accept your Chiropractic qualification, and any other requirements that they may have in place.

 Do I require any work experience?

-Although there is no requirement for work experience to start the Master of Chiropractic course, however we recommend that you do observe chiropractors in practice.
+There is currently no requirement for work experience to start the Master of Chiropractic course, however we recommend that you do observe chiropractors in practice.

 What kind of skills do I need to acquire?